-2015 marks Charlie’s sixth season as Producing Artistic Director of Lake Tahoe Shakespeare Festival.
-Charlie is Producing Artistic Director of three, independently operated, professional theater companies, including Lake Tahoe Shakespeare Festival, Idaho Shakespeare Festival in Boise, ID since 1991, and Great Lakes Theater in Cleveland, OH since 2002.
+2017 marks Charlie’s eighth season with Lake Tahoe Shakespeare Festival.
+He is Producing Artistic Director of three, independently operated, professional theater companies, including Lake Tahoe Shakespeare Festival, Idaho Shakespeare Festival in Boise, Idaho (since 1991), and Great Lakes Theater in Cleveland, Ohio (since 2002).
 Prior to his work in Nevada, Idaho and Ohio, he served as artistic director of Sierra Repertory Theatre in Sonora, California.
-He has worked with such companies as The Old Globe, La Jolla Playhouse, the Milwaukee and Missouri Repertory Theaters, Actor’s Theatre of Phoenix, and the Los Angeles Shakespeare Festival.
+He has also worked with such companies as The Old Globe, La Jolla Playhouse, the Milwaukee and Missouri Repertory Theaters, Actor’s Theatre of Phoenix, and the Los Angeles Shakespeare Festival.
 Charlie has garnered significant awards for artistic leadership in Boise and Cleveland.
-Charlie shares his life with an incredibly supportive family, his wife Lidia and 20-year old daughter, Alexa.
+He shares his life with an incredibly supportive family, his wife Lidia and daughter Alexa.

-Bob Taylor became Executive Director of Lake Tahoe Shakespeare Festival in June 2010.
-In addition to his duties in Tahoe, he remains the Executive Director of Great Lakes Theater in Cleveland-a position he has held since 2003.
-He manages a number of areas including finance, development, human resources, planning, and general administration for both organizations.
-Before coming to GLT, he worked as business manager for several for-profit and not-for-profit organizations.
+Bob became Executive Director of Lake Tahoe Shakespeare Festival in June 2010.
+In addition to his duties in Tahoe, he remains the Executive Director of Great Lakes Theater in Cleveland—a position he has held since 2003.
+He manages a number of areas including finance, development, human resources, planning, and general administration, for both companies.
+In addition, he is the Finance Director for The Idaho Shakespeare Festival.
+Prior to his work with our three partner theater companies, he worked as business manager for several for-profit and not-for-profit organizations.
 Bob is a Fellow of the 2004 Executive Program for Nonprofit Leaders in the Arts, a program co-sponsored by National Arts Strategies and Stanford Graduate School of Business.
-He is also a Fellow of the 2013 Chief Executive Program, a three-year program for 100 leaders in the US and abroad that continue to work together to address the competitive challenges, financial health and continued relevance of the arts.
-Bob is an adjunct faculty member at Baldwin Wallace University, where he teaches theater management and co-leads a London theater seminar for undergraduates.
+He is also a Fellow of the 2013 Chief Executive Program, a program for arts leaders in the US and abroad that are working together to address the competitive challenges, financial health and continued relevance of the arts.
+Bob is an adjunct faculty member at Baldwin Wallace University, where he teaches theater management and co-leads a bi-annual London theater seminar for undergraduates.

 After discovering the stage at age 12, Lee grew up a frustrated artist.
 A New England native and a graduate of San Francisco State University, Lee spent many years in the corporate arena on both coasts.
 Deciding enough was enough, and after a brief stint as a personal trainer, she joined the Lake Tahoe Shakespeare Festival in the summer of 2009 where her passion for the theater was reawakened.
 Lee is excited to bring her extensive business management and administrative talents to the Festival, finally fulfilling her childhood dream of joining a theater company!